zendalona/lios/README.md

 3. Recognize Selected Areas(Rectangle selection),
 4. Support two OCR Engines (Cuneiform,Tesseract),
 5. 24 Language support (Given at the end), 30 more languages can be installed in Tesseract,
+6. Text-Cleaner - Post process your output with match-replace dialog,
+7. Tesseract-Trainer - Train your tesseract ocr engine to improve the accuracy,
-6. Full Auto Rotation for any Language(If aspell installed for the language, Eg : "sudo apt-get install aspell-hi" for Hindi,
+8. Full Auto Rotation for any Language(If aspell installed for the language, Eg : "sudo apt-get install aspell-hi" for Hindi,
-7. Side by side view of image and output
+9. Side by side view of image and output
-8. Advanced Scanner Brightness optimizer,
+10. Advanced Scanner Brightness optimizer,
-9. Text Reader for low vision with Highlighting, With user selected Color, Font, and Background Color,
+11. Text Reader for low vision with Highlighting, With user selected Color, Font, and Background Color,
-10. Audio converter(espeak),
+12. Audio converter(espeak),
-11. Spell-checker(aspell),
+13. Spell-checker(aspell),
-12. Export as pdf (text/images),
+14. Export as pdf (text/images),
-13. Dictionary Support for English(Artha)
+15. Dictionary Support for English(Artha)
-14. Options for save, load and reset settings,
+16. Options for save, load and reset settings,
-15. Other options - Find, Find-and-Replace, Go-To-Page, Go-To-Line, Append file, Punch File, Selection of starting page number, page numbering mode and number of pages to scan, Selection of Scan area, brightness, resolution and time between repeated scanning, Output Insert position, image rotation and zoom options, etc
+17. Other options - Find, Find-and-Replace, Go-To-Page, Go-To-Line, Append file, Punch File, Selection of starting page number, page numbering mode and number of pages to scan, Selection of Scan area, brightness, resolution and time between repeated scanning, Output Insert position, image rotation and zoom options, etc